LePingKYXK/PDB_cleaner/README.md

 <b>ANISOU</b>    4  O   GLY A   1     1390   1542   1593    -61     88    -19       O
 </pre>

+The simplest way is to delete the ANISOU lines.

 * HETATM

 * non-standard amino acid residues (data copied from 2o2x.pdb)